-We are recruiting for a Schools Coordinator.
+We are recruiting for a Schools Coordinator for Burton Futures.
 Application deadline: 10am, Monday 2 Feb 2026.

-Reporting to our Learning and Engagement Manager, the Burton Futures Schools Coordinator is responsible for building and developing our work with schools in Torridge and North Devon.
-They will play a key part in fundraising for Burton Futures, project managing activity, building new relationships and developing schools activities with The Burton’s collection.
-This is a new role for The Burton, supported by funds raised by players of People’s Postcode Lottery and awarded by Postcode Community Trust.
-It is particularly well suited to someone with experience of working with schools who understands the challenges teachers can face in connecting pupils with art and local cultural organisations.
+Reporting to our Learning and Engagement Manager, the Burton Futures Schools Coordinator is a new role responsible for building and developing our work with schools in Torridge and North Devon.
+The successful candidate will play a key part in fundraising for Burton Futures, project managing activity, building new relationships and developing schools activities with The Burton’s collection.

 Job Title: Burton Futures Schools Coordinator